tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 }; // class RGB_color
 ```

-The step is preparation for the step that follows, where we put the class and function headers (declarations) into one file, and their implementations (definitions) into another.

-To run this code, type this command:
+To run this code, first type this command:

 ```bash
 > make RGB_color_split
 ```

-This creates an executable file named `RGB_color_allInOne` that run like this:
+This creates an executable file named `RGB_color_allInOne` that runs like this:

 ```bash
 > ./RGB_color_split